dotlang/language/README.md

 - You can define ctor methods on the default instance or on normal instances.
 - You can define public or private ctors.
 - Including parantheses is optional when calling a function which has no inputs.
-- When you are assigning value to fields upon declaration, you don't have access to `this` or the static instance.
+- When you are assigning value to fields upon declaration, you don't have access to `this`.
 So either you need to use literals or call outside methods.
 - Functions should have an output type (there is no `void`).
 If they don't return anything, you can use `this` as their return type which means current class.
 If a function is defined using `this`, compiler will automatically add `return this` to the function.
-- method-local variables which start with `_` are static (they preserve value between two calls).
 - We can have `INum create(INum a, INum b) { if(x) return a.new() else return return b.new();}`
 and call it: `auto x = create($ComplexNumber, $NormalNumber);`